MicroEJ/docs/Tutorials/index.rst

 Welcome to the MicroEJ training courses!

-This documentation provides online courses to learn the essentials of Firmware development using MICROEJ SDK.
+This documentation offers online courses to help you learn the essentials of Firmware development using MICROEJ SDK.

-From Beginners training to more advanced ones, you will get a solid understanding of Application development using MICROEJ SDK and MICROEJ VEE integration on custom devices.
-In addition, you will discover the feature-rich ecosystem provided to developers to ease developments on a daily basis.
+Whether you're a beginner or more advanced, you will gain a solid understanding of Application development using MICROEJ SDK and MICROEJ VEE integration on custom devices.
+Additionally, you will discover the feature-rich ecosystem provided to developers to ease developments on a daily basis.

-Each training announces its prerequisites.
+Each training will specify its prerequisites.
-For those including hands-on, it may be required to use one of those development kits:
+For courses involving hands-on activities, you may need to use one of the following development kits:

 - `NXP i.MX RT1170 Evaluation Kit <https://www.nxp.com/design/design-center/development-boards-and-designs/i-mx-evaluation-and-development-boards/i-mx-rt1170-evaluation-kit:MIMXRT1170-EVKB>`__.
 - `STM32F7508-DK Evaluation Kit <https://www.st.com/en/evaluation-tools/stm32f7508-dk.html>`__.

-Otherwise, the hands-on can be fully completed using MICROEJ SDK Simulator.
+Alternatively, the hands-on activities can be fully completed using MICROEJ SDK Simulator.

 .. _training_for_beginners: